KacobJeith/HeepDev/README.md

 # PLC is the future.
-We are going to revolutionize the way devices interact and teh way devices are designed by using existing infrastructures.
+We are going to revolutionize the way devices interact and the way devices are designed by using existing infrastructures.

 ## Dependencies
 * Python 2.7.12